Generic Name: tretinoin (TRET i noin)

 Take each dose with a full glass of water.

-You may need to continue taking tretinoin for up to 90 days.
+You may need to continue taking Vesanoid for up to 90 days.
 Follow your doctor's instructions.

-Store tretinoin at room temperature away from moisture, heat, and light.
+Store Vesanoid at room temperature away from moisture, heat, and light.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.